PVC Pipes: Schedule 40 VS 80

 Pressure

-The maximum PSI pressure rating of a pipe can be figured out by its scheduling.
+A pipe’s maximum PSI pressure rating can be determined by its scheduling.
 Pipes and firings with higher Schedule numbers are better for pressure handling.
-Their higher tolerance for continuous fluid pressure is a direct outcome of their increased material thickness specified by the pipe schedule.
+Their higher tolerance for continuous fluid pressure results from increased material thickness specified by the pipe schedule.

 Generally, 80 is a more reliable choice for a high-pressurized liquid application schedule.
-However, Schedule 40 can also be utilized if the application pressure ranges are well within the piping’s guidelines.
-You can refer to the table below about both Schedule 40 and 80 sizes, dimensions, and working pressure.
+However, Schedule 40 can also be utilized if the application pressure ranges are within the piping’s guidelines.
+Refer to the table below about Schedule 40 and 80 sizes, dimensions, and working pressure.

 Cost